VedadBukva/.NET-Web-API/README.md

 Database is filled with initial data

 ## How to run?
-ALERT: If you don't have installed .NET Core 3.1.0 SDK, please download it: https://dotnet.microsoft.com/download/dotnet/3.1 Load project folder in Visual Studio Code (or just open terminal with git functionalities in root of project folder) and run the ASP.NET Core application with the following line of code in terminal:
+ALERT: If you don't have installed .NET Core 3.1.0 SDK, please download it: https://dotnet.microsoft.com/download/dotnet/3.1<br>
+Open terminal and position yourself in root of project folder, then run the ASP.NET Core application with the following line of code in terminal:
 ```
 dotnet run
 ```
-After successful start of app in the terminal will be visible URL of localhost where we can test functionalities of this API<br>
+After successful start of app in terminal will be visible URL of localhost where we can test functionalities of this API<br>
 Link of started app will be http://localhost:5000 or http://localhost:5001

 ## Endpoints